 was amazing: the town looked out on a long beach

 The day after, our trip continued

 to the interior, toward the canyon of Imbros, which we walked on foot,

 downhill, between imposing cliffs.

-At the end of the trekking itinerary, lasting two to three hours, a woman with a mustache and her shaved
+At the end of the trekking itinerary, lasting two to three hours, we got a passage to the departure point.

-we drove down to the sea, we swam in the always clean sea and we continued
+we drove down to the sea and we continued

 Plakias is perhaps the most touristy place on

 the southern coast of Crete, thanks to some large

 beaches within easy reach.
 At this holiday destination